 This fact is so often overlooked, yet is so vital in finalizing that donation.
 “Give money now to our 501(c)3 organization!
 It’s tax deductible!” is not enough to close the deal with me.

-Although we like to think that the people who donate money to environmental organizations are superior in intellect… and it’s probable that they are… they have ADD just like the rest of us.
+Although we like to think that the people who donate money to environmental organizations are superior in intellect (and it’s probable they do) they have short attention spans just like the rest of us.

 So, what can you do?

 - Put some of your best photographs on that Donate page.
 The one’s that will pull at my heartstrings the most.

 - Use your best copywriter (I’m available for this…) to come up with short, snappy, succinct promises, benefits, offers and guarantees.
 Don’t take more than half a page to do this.
 After all, you’re not selling me on your mission.
 You’re reselling me.

 - Make an urgent, promise oriented headline at the top of the page.